NeuraiProject/rebel-xna-explorer/README.md

 # Rebel Explorer
-An blockchain explorer for Ravencoin and Ravencoin forks
+An blockchain explorer for Neurai
 ![image](https://user-images.githubusercontent.com/9694984/218311548-93d3dd3c-e606-478c-85fa-635f013ed278.png)

 ## Before you install
 - You need to have Node.js and Git installed.

 - You can run the Explorer and use an online Ravencoin RPC service such as
-   * https://rpc.ting.finance/ click on mainnet or testnet to find the endpoints.
+   * https://rpc-main.neurai.org click on mainnet or testnet to find the endpoints.

-- The idea is that you run your own Raven core node.
+- The idea is that you run your own Neurai node.
-The node needs to be fully indexed and your raven.conf must include
+The node needs to be fully indexed and your neurai.conf must include
     * txindex=1
     * addressindex=1
     * assetindex=1